OUR BOARD OF DIRECTORS

 Alvin was lucky that paralysis from his stroke was temporary.
 He is still able to fly-fish for trout in BC, and around the world.
 Alvin also has a black belt in karate and trains regularly.
 He enjoys travelling with his wife Elizabeth, single-cask scotch whiskies, abstract art painting, and playing with his grandson.
 Hopefully more are on the way!

-BILL
+BILL COX

-BILL
+BILL COX

 DIRECTOR

-For 17 summers, Bill and Janine travelled east to the Ottawa area where Bill grew up, visiting family and friends, and enjoying cottage life.
+For 17 summers, Bill and Janine travelled to the Ottawa area where Bill grew up, visiting family and friends, and enjoying cottage life.

 Beyond the VSRA, Bill and Janine have a wide variety of interests.
-These include visiting Janine’s 99 years young mom, church thrift-shop volunteering, cruise travelling, current-events discussion groups, entertaining, men’s night, poker nights and Zooming with family and friends.
+These include visiting Janine’s 99-years-young mom, church thrift-shop volunteering, cruise travelling, current-events discussion groups, entertaining, men’s night, poker nights and Zooming with family and friends.

-SUSAN
+SUSAN EDWARDS

-SUSAN
+SUSAN EDWARDS

 DIRECTOR

-Susan Edwards, M.Sc., RSLP is the Director of the Victoria Voice and Swallow Clinic.
+Susan, M.Sc., RSLP is the Director of the Victoria Voice and Swallow Clinic.

 She works with adults and adolescents who have voice, upper airway and cognitive communication challenges following stroke or traumatic brain injury.